afritz1/OpenTESArena/README.md

   - `Debug`
   - `ReleaseGenericNoLTO` - typical development/testing
   - `ReleaseGeneric` - release build for general audience, uses your CPU architecture (x86-64, ARM64)
+  - `ReleaseNativeNoLTO` - ReleaseGenericNoLTO with better CPU instructions
   - `ReleaseNative` - max performance compatible only with your exact CPU (equivalent to `-march=native`)
 - **Warning**: Jolt Physics enables CPU features which may cause illegal instruction errors.
 You can set these `OFF` in CMake ([more information](https://github.com/jrouwe/JoltPhysics/blob/20eedf47c4bf064e740c9de2f638a8c1d57ce2ed/Build/README.md#illegal-instruction-error))
     ```bash
     -DUSE_SSE4_1=OFF -DUSE_SSE4_2=OFF -DUSE_AVX=OFF -DUSE_AVX2=OFF -DUSE_AVX512=OFF -DUSE_LZCNT=OFF -DUSE_TZCNT=OFF -DUSE_F16C=OFF -DUSE_FMADD=OFF
     ```
+- If your CPU supports AVX-512, you may provide `-DUSE_AVX512=ON` to CMake for improved performance

 ### Run OpenTESArena
 - Navigate to the directory where the executable was built.
 When using an IDE like Visual Studio, this is a folder in your build directory named after your `CMAKE_BUILD_TYPE`